pavstar619/pavstar619/README.md

 - 👯 I’m looking to collaborate on ... python projects
 - 🤔 I’m looking for help with ...
 Deep learning
 - 💬 Ask me about ...
 Full stack web development and Fitness
 - 📫 How to reach me: ...
-[Youtube]('https://www.youtube.com/channel/UCbyoTZ9guFWEC5BaKRkV9Aw')
+[Youtube channel](https://www.youtube.com/channel/UCbyoTZ9guFWEC5BaKRkV9Aw)
 - 😄 Pronouns: ...
 He/ Him
 - ⚡ Fun fact: ...
 I can do handstands